Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Formula One and MotoGP, Six Nations and World Sevens rugby, major tournaments in golf and tennis and many more faced cancellations and are now dealing with uncertain futures.
+The NBA, NHL, Formula One and MotoGP, Six Nations and World Sevens rugby, golf, tennis, major football matches and more are experiencing delays or cancellations.

-The Euro 2020 football tournament was also postponed.
-Final play-off matches are to be held later this year, with the competition also to be staged in 2021.
+The remaining Euro 2020 play-offs and the Euro 2020 football tournament itself have now been delayed.
+UEFA announced on 18 March that the final play-off matches will be held later this year, while the competition will now be held in 2021.

 The American NCAA made the unprecedented decision to cancel March Madness, calling off both its men’s and women’s basketball tournaments.

-This has all likely had a trickle-down effect, with areas such as broadcasting, merchandising and revenue from ticket sales all expected to be significantly impacted.
+This is all likely to have a trickle-down effect too, with areas such as broadcasting, merchandising and revenue from ticket sales all expected to be significantly impacted.

 List of sports cancelled or postponed due to coronavirus